 We intend to pay regular quarterly dividends to holders of our common shares out of assets legally available for this purpose.
 Dividends will be authorized by our board of directors and declared by us based on a number of factors including actual results of operations, liquidity and financial condition, restrictions imposed by applicable law, our taxable income, our operating expenses and other factors our board of directors deem relevant.
-Our long term goal is to maintain a payout ratio of between 50-60% of funds available for distribution, with remaining amounts used primarily to fund our future acquisitions and opportunities.
-As a public company, there can be no assurance that we will pay dividends in amounts or on a basis consistent with prior distributions to our investors, if at all.
-For the second quarter of 2015, we intend to pay a dividend of \$0.33 per share, which will be pro-rated for the period from the consummation of this offering to the end of the quarter and paid in the third quarter of 2015.
-We have historically not generated sufficient funds available for distribution to support this payout amount and our ability to do so is subject to certain uncertainties including the performance of our existing Equipment Leasing Business as well as the improvement in the operating performance of our Infrastructure Business including Jefferson Terminal and CMQR.
-Furthermore, some of our prior distributions to our investors would not have been possible without proceeds from equity and debt financings.
-Any shortfalls in the future may be funded with the proceeds from further equity and debt financings.
+We currently intend to maintain a payout ratio of between 50-60% of cash flows available for distribution, with remaining amounts used primarily to fund our future acquisitions and opportunities.
+For the quarter of 2015, we intend to pay a dividend of \$ per share, which will be prorated for the period from the consummation of this offering to the end of the quarter and paid in the quarter of 2015.
 Because we are a holding company and have no direct operations, we will only be able to pay dividends from our available cash on hand and any funds we receive from our subsidiaries and our ability to receive distributions from our subsidiaries may be limited by the financing agreements to which they are subject.
 See "Dividend Policy."